cksajil/rainfall_monitor/README.md

 `2023_11_06_16_13_11_011224.wav`

+1. The dataset [rainfall-mini-dataset](https://www.kaggle.com/datasets/sajilck/rainfall-mini-dataset) contains audio recordings which are classified into two main categories "rain" and "ambient" each class containing 24 samples of 10 seconds duration.

+2. [rain-drop-mini-splitted](https://www.kaggle.com/datasets/sajilck/rain-drop-mini-splitted) is a splitted version of [rainfall-mini-dataset](https://www.kaggle.com/datasets/sajilck/rainfall-mini-dataset where each 10 second audio is splitted into samples of 200 milliseconds duration.

+3. [rain-drop-count-basic](https://www.kaggle.com/datasets/sajilck/rain-drop-count-basic) contains the labeled value i.e the number of rain drops in each of the samples in [rain-drop-mini-splitted](https://www.kaggle.com/datasets/sajilck/rain-drop-mini-splitted)

+4. [rainfall-sound-2023-11-13-14-00-00-icfoss](https://www.kaggle.com/datasets/sajilck/rainfall-sound-2023-11-13-14-00-00-icfoss) is the rainfall sound recorded on 13th November 2023 afternoon near ICFOSS premise.
+The rainfall sound on the metallic enclosure was recorded using Raspberry Pi and USB Mic.
+The sampling rate was 48Ksamples/sec at 32bit resolution.
+Each audio file has a duration of 10 seconds.
+The timestamp corresponding to each file was corrupted (to last known time in the device) due to lack of real-time clock/wifi connectivity in the recording setup.

 ## Scripts
 1. `eda_rainfall.ipynb` : Contains exploratory data analysis and visualizations to derive insights from data recorded.
 2. `daq_pi.py` contains Python script for automated audio recording which is added to the `~/.bashrc` profile so that the script is run everytime the device boots up and logs in.
+3. `rain_drop_counter_modeling.ipynb` is a jupyter notebook which trains a deep learning model to predict number of rain drops in every 200 millliseconds.
+The best model has a test accuracy of 78%.
+4. `raindrop_counter.py` is a Python script which can count the number of rain drops in a recorded audio using the deep learning model trained on step 3.

 ## Results
 ### Correlation Table